ashrikant39/Paper-Implementations/Steg_Image/readme.md

 This was a project I had a chance to mentor where an image is hidden inside another image and recovered using deep learning.
+This method was directly inspired from (Hiding Images within Images)[https://ieeexplore.ieee.org/document/8654686].